edespino/cloudberry-site/docs/create-and-manage-tables.md

 ### Set table and column constraints

 You can define constraints on columns and tables to restrict the data in your tables.
-Cloudberry Database support for constraints is the same as PostgreSQL with some limitations, including:
+Apache Cloudberry support for constraints is the same as PostgreSQL with some limitations, including:

 - `CHECK` constraints can refer only to the table on which they are defined.
 - `UNIQUE` and `PRIMARY KEY` constraints must be compatible with their table's distribution key and partitioning key, if any.